sudheerbhat93/behind-the-internet/understanding-ping.md

 ```

 - This means 4 request packets of 32 bytes were sent and received successfully in the time interval of the average given
+- Time is the total time taken for the packet to transmit from system to system.

 ---